felippe-regazio/logflake/README.md

 save(options?: SaveOptions): chain
 ```

 Saves the log output to a local file.
 This method depends of the option: `logDir`.
 The `logDir` option will specify where the log files must be saved.
 When calling "save()" a file having the current date as name will be created on the `logDir`.
-All the logs saved for that day with the current instance will be saved on this file, and so on.
+All the logs saved on the current day will be saved on this file, and so on.

 Usage: